SciVisAgentBench: A Benchmark for Evaluating Scientific Data Analysis and Visualization Agents: Validity Study

 \subsection{Task Validity}

+\hot{Our task validity argument relies on two complementary properties.
+First, the benchmark taxonomy is designed to represent the core capabilities required by SciVis agents.
+Consequently, successful completion of benchmark tasks requires agents to demonstrate at least one of these intended capabilities.
+Second, benchmark cases are explicitly annotated according to the taxonomy, ensuring that every task can be mapped to the capability it is intended to evaluate.
+Together, the taxonomy-capability correspondence provides a direct link between benchmark performance and the target capabilities of SciVis agents.}

 Task validity requires that the target capability be tightly coupled with task success.
-To support this property, SciVisAgentBench is grounded in a structured taxonomy covering application domains, data types, complexity levels, and visualization operations (refer to Section~\ref{sec:overview} and Appendix~\ref{appendix:taxonomy}).
+To support this property, SciVisAgentBench is grounded in a structured taxonomy that covers application domains, data types, complexity levels, and visualization operations (see Section~\ref{sec:overview} and Appendix~\ref{appendix:taxonomy}).

-As illustrated in Figure~\ref{fig:teaser}, the current benchmark cases achieve broad, though intentionally non-uniform, coverage of the taxonomy.
+The current benchmark cases achieve broad, though intentionally non-uniform, coverage of the taxonomy.
 This distribution reflects both the inherent frequency of different SciVis scenarios and the expert-driven nature of case construction.
 For example, tensor-field datasets are relatively rare in practical workflows and therefore appear less frequently.
 Similarly, geometric and topological transformation operations are less common in typical analytic pipelines.

 We also deliberately exclude certain categories from the current release.
 Data sampling and resolution control operations, while important, are often treated as preprocessing steps, typically require large-scale datasets for meaningful evaluation, and can be substantially influenced by external algorithms (e.g., implicit neural representations).
 Including them would increase computational overhead without directly probing agentic reasoning capabilities.
 Our design prioritizes tasks that most clearly reflect autonomous agentic workflows, while keeping the benchmark computationally tractable.